Managing Building Safety

 This page provides information to support building designers and others in moving to the new regulatory regime.

-The Building Safety Regulator
+The Building Safety Regulator & Building Control

-In October 2023, the BSR became the building control authority for all higher-risk buildings (HRBs) in England.
+In October 2023, the BSR became the building control authority for all HRBs in England.
 This means that clients and designers can no longer choose their own building control body for HRBs in England.
-Health and Safety Executive (HSE) has developed guidance to help navigate the new building control approval process for higher-risk buildings, which can be found here.
+An overview of the updated building control regime for HRBs, including guidance on updated processes, can be found here.
+Information on transitional arrangements for HRB projects that commenced under the previous building control regime can be found here and on page 9 of the HSE guidance.

 Manage a building control application for a higher-risk building